schibsted/spid-tech-docs/resources/articles/sdks/js/api-docs.md

 SPiD.hasSession(callback)
 ```

-Checks the current session status, and call the provided callback with the result.
-Calling `hasSession` will trigger
+Checks the current session status, and call the provided callback with
+two arguments the first being error and the second being the result.
-a number of events (depending on the user status et cetera), to `SPiD.event` subscribers,
+Calling `hasSession` will trigger a number of events
+(depending on the user status et cetera), to `SPiD.event` subscribers,
 notably the `SPiD.sessionChange` event.

 ```js